 From the 80’s Tribute Night, here is a Guns N’ Roses classic.
 Just about the only disappointment for me is that the bass guitar was not captured particularly well by little mobile phone, especially in the intro.
 Well, you get that.
 Not a bad performance by the band though, it ticks all the boxes.
 Wondrous lights by the Wondrous Jen™!

 Johnathan Devoy AKA Devoy doing his Acoustic schtick at the 80’s Tribute Night held at The Basement on July 14th, 2018.
 Some might remember Devoy from his time in the 90’s band Jerk, or not.
-He kinda has his own thing going on doing these acoustic things, but I gitta say, this night were not his best performances.
+He kinda has his own thing going on doing these acoustic things, but I gotta say, these recordings from this night were not his best performances.
 My little camera phone certainly pics up a lot of crowd noise when it is not a full band sound!
 Lovely lights by the Lovely Jen™!

 As a bit of a spin off from the 90’s Tribute Nights, The Basement in Belconnen has also started holding 80’s Tribute Nights.
 These can actually pretty good also, as the bands covered are often less Metal orientated that the 90’s Tribute Nights.
 Here we have an odds and sods band formed with various Canberra musicians, calling themselves Head Injuries, and playing the songs of Midnight Oil.
 They were probably the best band on the After Dark Bar stage on the night.
 The clip for “Read About It” above was recorded by me using my trusty phone, while the entire set recording in the clip below was recorded on a Sony Camcorder with a Rode microphone attached, from a tripod standing on the desktop of the mixing booth.
 I actually think that the phone recording is a bit more accurate to how it sounded in the room!
 Diligent lights by the Diligent Jen™!